Melissa Adams

-Melissa Adams (born December 16, 1977 in Grand Falls, New Brunswick as Melissa McClure) is a Canadian curler from Hanwell, New Brunswick.
+Melissa Adams (born December 16, 1977, in Grand Falls, New Brunswick, as Melissa McClure) is a Canadian curler from Fredericton, New Brunswick.
+She currently skips her own team.
 She is a former Canadian and World Junior champion skip.
-She is currently the alternate on Team Jaclyn Crandall.

 Career

 Juniors

 Adams first national championship appearance was at the 1995 Canada Winter Games where she played for New Brunswick, winning a bronze medal.
 She also won two New Brunswick High School championships in 1993 and 1994.
 Adams would then go on to skip New Brunswick at three straight Canadian Junior Curling Championships.
 At the 1996 Canadian Junior Curling Championships, Adams led her New Brunswick team of Nancy Toner, Brigitte McClure and Bethany Toner to a 6–6 round robin record, missing the playoffs.
 At the 1997 Canadian Junior Curling Championships, she led her team to an improved 7–5 record, but again missed the playoffs.
 At the 1998 Canadian Junior Curling Championships, she led her team to a 10–2 round robin record, good enough for second place.
 In the semifinals, she beat Prince Edward Island's Suzanne Gaudet rink and then in the finals, she beat Ontario's Jenn Hanna to claim the championship.
 Adams would then represent Canada at the 1998 World Junior Curling Championships.
 There, she led her team to a 7–2 round robin record, in second place.
 In the semifinals, she beat Scotland's Julia Ewart rink, and then downed Japan's Akiko Katoh rink in the final to win the gold medal.